 As a Californian, there are certain things I do year-round.
-BBQ, for example.
+Barbecue, for example.
 Or wear far too few layers in the winter.
 And let’s not forget going to the beach.
 When I moved to London, I took those traditions with me.
-Which is how I found myself at the beach in East Sussex in February.
+Which is how I found myself at the East Sussex beaches in February.

 It’s not as bad as you think.
 The weather was as warm as it gets in the cold dead of winter, and there was a bright yellow thing in the sky that I used to know the name of before I moved to England.

-I started out at Cliff End, which was part of Pett Beach.
+I started out at Cliff End, which was part of Pett Beach in East Sussex.
 My friends and I walked up in the late afternoon, strolling over the seashell-studded stones as the waves sighed at the shore.

 All along the beach and out into the water, low wooden posts punctuated the view.